BaderAlshaya/Udacity_DEND/p2/README.md

 The *user activity* data is in a directory of CSV files.
 Therefore, they'd like us to create an Apache Cassandra database which can create queries on song play data to answer the questions.
 We decided to model the event data by creating tables in Apache Cassandra to run queries.

 Note that a part of the ETL pipeline that transfers the data has been provided initially.
-The provided pipline transfers the event data from a set of CSV files within a directory by creating a streamlined CSV file to model and insert data into Apache Cassandra tables.
+The provided pipline transfers the event data from a set of CSV files within a directory by creating a streamlined CSV file `event_datafile_new.csv` to model and insert data into Apache Cassandra tables.

 &nbsp;